Search & Buy Saudia Flights

 King Abdulaziz International Airport

 One of the busiest airports in Saudi Arabia with passenger and cargo flights.
 The airport is hub for Saudia and Flynas.
-Airlines that fly from and to King Abdulaziz International Airport include Aegean, Air Algerie, British Airways, Ethiopian Airlines, Egypt Air, Flydubai, Garuda Indonesia and Turkish Airlines.
+Airlines that fly from and to King Abdulaziz International Airport include Aegean, Air Algerie, British Airways, Ethiopian Airlines, Egypt Air, Flydubai, Sudan Airways, Garuda Indonesia, Royal Falcon and Turkish Airlines.

 SkyTeam Alliance is a leading global airline network, with 20 member airlines.
 SkyTeam alliance was founded in 2000 and now consists of member airlines such as Aerolineas Argentinas, AeroMexico, Air Europa, China Southern, Alitalia, China Airlines, Delta, Garuda Indonesia, Kenya Airways, KLM and others.
 SkyTeam Alliance network has nearly 16,323 daily flights, with 1,052 destinations in 177 countries.